 - Has the worker invested in bonds/insurance/advertising?

 - How long has the job lasted?
 Is an ending date contemplated (upon completion of the project)?

 - Is the contract (if any) subject to periodic review or automatic renewal?

 - Does the contract (if any) address termination of employment or provide consequences for either party terminating the relationship?

 Please visit the Oregon Independent Contractors website for more information.

 firstname.lastname@example.org or telephone: 971-245-3844 x171 (Ore.
 Relay TTY: 711).
 Se habla español.

-While BOLI uses the “economic realities” test to determine whether there is an employment relationship for purposes of wage and hour law, it utilizes a different test, the “right-to-control” test, to determine whether a given worker is an employee or an independent contractor for purposes of civil rights law.
-It is also important to remember that other state agencies will make their own determination on whether a worker is an independent contractor or an employee.
+While BOLI follows court precedent in applying the “economic realities” for purposes of wage and hour law and the “right-to-control” test for purposes of civil rights law, note that other state agencies make their own determination on whether a worker is an independent contractor or an employee.
 For example, ORS 670.600 is an Oregon statute that defines an "independent contractor" for the Department of Revenue, Employment Department, Construction Contractors Board, and Landscape Construction Board.